Noncommutative Fibre Bundles via Bimodules: Introduction

+\quad For $C^*$ algebras it is known that there are not enough algebra maps to produce an analogue of classical homotopy theory, and the idea of algebra maps is generalised by asymptotic morphisms \cite{conHig}, $KK$-theory \cite{KaspKK} and (most relevant from our point of view) to completely positive maps via the KSGNS construction \cite{Lance} using Hilbert $C^*$-modules.
+In this paper, we reformulate the definition \cite{BegMasLeray} of differential noncommutative fibre bundles so as to no longer require an algebra map but rather a bimodule with connection.
+This is part of the the data required to give a differentiable completely positive map (Prop.\ 4.86 in \cite{QRG}).
+We use this to give a Hilbert $C^*$-bimodule example of the noncommutative torus over the circle in Section~\ref{fibre-bundles-example-circle-in-torus}.
+Note that specifying a completely positive map requires a choice of element of the Hilbert $C^*$-bimodule, but the spectral sequence does not depend on this choice.

+The outline of this paper is as follows.
+We begin with a review of spectral sequences and the framework of noncommutative differential geometry that we use throughout the paper, before making our key definition of a noncommutative differential fibre bundle.
+The key nontrivial idea that motivates this paper is that when expressing differential forms on a fibre bundle of degree $p$ in the fibre and $q$ in the base, the bimodule map $\sigma_E$ associated with a bimodule connection on a bimodule $E$ can be used instead of an algebra map.
+Using this we can define a filtration, and we end up getting a Leray-Serre spectral sequence, except now it works for examples where there isn't an algebra map.
+We conclude by calculating two finite-dimensional examples of bimodule differential fibre bundles, followed by one infinite-dimensional example.

-Our first example of a bimodule differential fibration is between group algebras $\mathbb{C}G \to \mathbb{C}X$ for a subgroup $G \subset X$.
-This happens to give a differentiable algebra map, and so could also have been calculated using existing theory.
+Our first example of a bimodule differential fibre bundle is between group algebras, with base algebra $\mathbb{C}G$ and total algebra $\mathbb{C}X$, for a subgroup $G \subset X$.
+This happens to come from a differentiable algebra map, and so could also have been calculated using existing theory, but since it can be nicely calculated in full it serves to illustrate our theory.

-Our second example is a bimodule differential fibration between matrix algebras $M_2(\mathbb{C}) \to M_3(\mathbb{C})$.
+Our second example is between complex-valued matrix algebras, with base space algebra $M_2(\mathbb{C})$ and total space algebra $M_3(\mathbb{C})$.
 The bimodule from this example gives a differentiable map which is completely positive but not an algebra map.

+Our third example has base space algebra the circle algebra $\mathbb{C}[S^1]$ and total space algebra the quantum torus $\mathbb{C}_{\theta}[\mathbb{T}^2]$.
+This example is infinite dimensional, and also does not come from an algebra map.

+This paper is based on one of the chapters from the second author's PhD thesis \cite{Blake24}.